oppia/retry/README.md

 # retry

-Retries an Action step on failure or timeout.
+Retries an Action step on failure.
 Determines if a failure is a flake based on the test output

 ## Inputs